roberly2120/pika/README.md

-[ ] easter egg. when switch to dark mode, a little olinguito pops out from the wall briefly. maybe grabs a berry?
+[ ] easter egg. when switch to dark mode, a little olinguito pops out from the wall briefly.